 The table below has multiple columns and can be scrolled horizontally on smaller screens.
 When viewing on mobile, this table is best viewed in landscape format.

-No, the scan itself is completely painless.
-You’ll lie on a table that moves through a large, donut-shaped scanner.
+No, a Cardiac CT scan itself is entirely painless.
+You will lie on a table that moves through a large, donut-shaped scanner.
 If contrast dye is used, you might feel a brief warm sensation, but most people find the experience comfortable and quick.

-Yes, your doctor may ask you to avoid caffeine and food for a few hours before the scan.
+Yes, before a Cardiac CT scan, your consultant may ask you to avoid caffeine and food for a few hours before the scan.
 You might also be given medicine to slow your heart rate, which helps get clearer pictures.
 If contrast dye is used, a cannula will be placed in your arm.

 Yes, for most people, a Cardiac CT scan is very safe.
 It uses a low dose of radiation, and if contrast dye is needed, your care team will check to make sure it's safe for your kidneys.
 Allergic reactions are rare, but your team will be ready just in case.